 You want to ensure that your contract claim meets the CDA requirement.
 If you file an appeal with the ASBCA, and this requirement is not meet, then your case will be dismissed for lack of jurisdiction.
 This is what having an experienced Armed Services Board of Contract Appeals Lawyer is critical.

 Do you have to mention a specific contract number?
 Nothing in the CDA requires the claim to identify any contract by number, only that the claim relates to a contract.
-However, the ASBCA decisions always suggest that when you submit a government contract claim, you should make all efforts to address the specific number of the contract.
+However, the ASBCA cases always suggest that when you submit a government contract claim, you should make all efforts to address the specific number of the contract.

 - This avoids confusion with the ASBCA rules.